pwright/skupper-config-ref/podman-reference/docs.out/skupper_update.md

 ### Options

 ```
-      --force-restart   Restart skupper daemons even if image tag is not updated
+      --dry-run            only prints the tasks to be performed, but does not run any action
   -h, --help               help for update
+      --timeout duration   Configurable timeout for site update (default 2m0s)
+      --verbose            displays tasks and post tasks being executed
 ```

 ### Options inherited from parent commands

 ```
-  -c, --context string      The kubeconfig context to use
-      --kubeconfig string   Path to the kubeconfig file to use
-  -n, --namespace string    The Kubernetes namespace to use
       --platform string   The platform type to use [kubernetes, podman]
 ```

 ### SEE ALSO